-I am a PhD Candidate at the Leiden Centre for Digital Humanities and the Leiden Institute for Area Studies at Leiden University, specializing in Korean Studies.
+I am a PhD candidate at the Leiden Centre for Digital Humanities and the Leiden Institute for Area Studies at Leiden University.

 Positions